martinradadl/mighty-languages/README.md

 email: dayson@gmail.com
 password: 123456

-Signing up you can see STUDENT VIEW
+To see STUDENT VIEW sign up or login with the following account:

+email: cristian@gmail.com
+password: 123456

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).